 Below there are links to several companies that offer Pocket Wi-Fi rental.
 We have booked via the Japan Rail:

-When leaving Japan, you can bring your IC card to a station attendant, who can return you ¥500 deposit and the remaining balance.
-Worth to remember that if you wish to have the balance refunded, there is a ¥220 processing fee.
+When leaving Japan, you can bring your IC card to a station attendant, who can return your ¥500 deposit and the remaining balance.
+Worth remembering that if you wish to have the balance refunded, there is a ¥220 processing fee.

 Japan how to organise the trip.
 Travel Guide

 What to see, what are the admission hours, what are the prices, how to get there and what to see?
 Of course, there is plenty of information on this subject: you can choose from guides, local websites (although not always available in English), blogs, vlogs and many other sources, but for Japan I strongly recommend www.japan-guide.com.
-This is a great website equipped with maps, guides and description of places worth to visit.
-You can find there current opening times, ticket prices, descriptions of monuments, photos and maps of public transport connections.
-On their website, you can find the following description: “Our goal is to provide comprehensive, up-to-date information on travel and living in Japan, first hand from Japan”.
+This is a great website equipped with maps, guides and descriptions of places worth visiting.
+You can find their current opening times, ticket prices, descriptions of monuments, photos and maps of public transport connections.
+On their website, you can find the following description: “Our goal is to provide comprehensive, up-to-date information on travel and living in Japan, first-hand from Japan”.

 Where to stay, what conditions you can count on?
 Is it possible to do laundry in Japan, and if so how to do it and how much does it cost?
 Answers to the above questions are worth knowing even before you go, that’s why I complete this post with additional information.

-In Kyoto, we have stayed in the “Ibis Styles Kyoto Station“ hotel.
-We have chosen it due to its convenient location (opposite of the main train station), many cafes and restaurants around the hotel, positive visitor reviews (average 8.4 out of 10), and a price appropriate to the standard.
+In Kyoto, we stayed in the “Ibis Styles Kyoto Station“ hotel.
+We have chosen it due to its convenient location (opposite the main train station), many cafes and restaurants around the hotel, positive visitor reviews (average 8.4 out of 10), and price appropriate to the standard.

-In Nagano, we stopped at the hotel “Chinsun Grand Nagano“, about 10 minutes’ walk from the main station.
+In Nagano, we stopped at the hotel “Chinsun Grand Nagano“, about a 10-minutes walk from the main station.
 We had a very nice and large room (even by European standards), with a nice view of the city and

 I rate very high my stay in this hotel.
-Wi-fi available throughout the hotel works without problems.
+The wi-fi available throughout the hotel works without problems.

 There was a robot named Pepper, standing in the hotel reception.
 He was able to answer some questions in the English language.
 Very funny meeting:-).